mLupine/XPS9350-10.13-HighSierra/README.md

 Change Log
 ----------------
+2017-10-26
+- Fixed Deploy.sh code (Thank you @chenyisen!)
+- Removed SSDT-USBX + SSDT-PNLF as they were already patched in original Deploy.

 2017-10-24 - ```High Sierra BETA Update```
 - Updated Deploy.sh
 - Corrected the PixelClock Patch for QHD Screens on High Sierra.
 Old patch causes Clipboard Crash, restore Vanilla CoreDisplay.framework to fix that issue.